LudvigOlsen/cvms/README.md

 #> #   Messages` <int>, Family <chr>, Link <chr>, Dependent <chr>,
 #> #   Fixed <chr>

-# The binomial output now has a nested results tibble
+# The binomial output now has a nested 'Results' tibble
 # Let's see a subset of the columns
 CV5$Results[[1]] %>% select(1:8) %>%  kable()
 ```